-The multi-level preconditioners implemented in MLD2P4 are obtained by combining AMG cycles with smoothers and coarsest-level solvers.
-The V-, W-, and K-cycles [2, 23] are available, which allow to define almost all the preconditioners in the package, including the multi-level hybrid Schwarz ones; a specific cycle is implemented to obained multi-level additive Schwarz preconditioners.
+The multilevel preconditioners implemented in MLD2P4 are obtained by combining AMG cycles with smoothers and coarsest-level solvers.
+The V-, W-, and K-cycles [3, 19] are available, which allow to define almost all the preconditioners in the package, including the multilevel hybrid Schwarz ones; a specific cycle is implemented to obtain multilevel additive Schwarz preconditioners.
 The Jacobi, hybrid forward/backward Gauss-Seidel, block-Jacobi, and additive Schwarz methods are available as smoothers.
 An algebraic approach is used to generate a hierarchy of coarse-level matrices and operators, without explicitly using any information on the geometry of the original problem, e.g., the discretization of a PDE.
-To this end, the smoothed aggregation technique [1, 29] is applied.
+To this end, the smoothed aggregation technique [2, 25] is applied.
 Either exact or approximate solvers can be used on the coarsest-level system.
 Specifically, different sparse LU factorizations from external packages, and native incomplete LU factorizations and Jacobi, hybrid Gauss-Seidel, and block-Jacobi solvers are available.
 All smoothers can be also exploited as one-level preconditioners.